mcpe500/kolosal-cli/CONTRIBUTING.md

 By contributing, you agree that your contributions are licensed under the Apache License, Version 2.0.
 See `LICENSE` and `NOTICE` for attribution requirements.

 ---
-Thanks for helping improve Kolosal Code! 🚀
+Thanks for helping improve Kolosal Cli! 🚀